brown-ccv/react-volume-viewer/README.md

     z: SLIDER,
   }),

-  /* Enable the color map controls for all models */
+  /* Enable the color map for all models */
   useColorMap: PropTypes.bool,

+  /* Enable the transfer function for all models */
+  useTransferFunction: PropTypes.bool,
 };
 ```